k2view-academy/K2View-Academy/articles/38_bi_integration/01_Installation.md

 * Install **the latest available Exago version** using the [ExagoBI Installation document](/articles/98_maintenance_and_operational/BI_Installation/01_ExagoBI_Installation.md).
 * Install the **Storage Management DB** - the database that keeps the report definition, which includes the report type and metadata, currency, decimal setting, fonts, colors and more.
 The following types are supported:
-  * **SQLite** (default), doesn't require an installation since it comes with Exago installation.
+  * **SQLite** (default), doesn't require an installation since it comes with the ExagoBI installation.
   * **PostgreSQL**, must be installed.

 **Installation Recommendations**

-- Have 3 separate Exago installations - one each for Dev, QA and Production environments.
+- Have 3 separate ExagoBI installations - one each for Dev, QA and Production environments.

   - Linux installation is required for UAT / Production environments.
   - Installation on Windows (as a docker) can be done for development or demo purposes.